Demographics of El Salvador: German Salvadorans

-German immigration to El Salvador was a migratory movement, that began between 1880 and 1840 when the largest influx of Germans is recorded.
+German immigration to El Salvador was a migratory movement that began between 1880 and 1940, when the largest influx of Germans is recorded.
 The first Germans in El Salvador joined their mostly wealthy families in 1870 establishing coffee shops.
 At that time El Salvador had implemented the liberal reforms that attracted thousands of immigrants from Europe, Middle East and Asia, as well as the German immigration in the country, more families migrated to El Salvador and the agricultural land was also distributed.
-The main settlements of these families were the coffee-growing areas and also large cities like Nueva San Salvador now known as Santa Tecla, El Salvador, San Salvador, Chalatenango department, Cuscatlan department, Usulután department and other areas where German immigrants saw economic opportunities in the country, they excelled in industry, commerce and farming.
+The main settlements of these families were the coffee-growing areas and also large cities like Nueva San Salvador now known as Santa Tecla, San Salvador, Chalatenango, Cuscatlan, Usulután and other areas where German immigrants saw economic opportunities in the country, they excelled in industry, commerce and farming.

-One of the most famous Germans who immigrated to El Salvador, was Walter Thilo Deininger, who moved to the Cuscatlan department in 1885.
+One of the most famous Germans who immigrated to El Salvador was Walter Thilo Deininger, who moved to the Cuscatlan department in 1885.
 He soon built his coffee estate and other industries.
-Soon after, arrived more German families to Cuscatlán Department, El Salvador, as well as important people like Jürgen Hübner a German historian and author of "Die Deutschen und El Salvador (The Germans and El Salvador).
+Soon after, arrived more German families to Cuscatlán, as well as important people like Jürgen Hübner, a German historian and author of "Die Deutschen und El Salvador (The Germans and El Salvador).

 By 1890, Germans were one of the country's largest immigrant groups and were able to settle and stand out from the crowd of other European immigrants.
 Germans numbers in El Salvador later increased, their descendants were much more than the number of German immigrants living in El Salvador.
 There were cities founded by German families, like Berlín, Usulután which is a very clear example of a settlement founded by a German.
 Later other Germans families came to the area.
-North of El Salvador, specifically what is now north of Metapan and Chalatenango, Chalatenango, existed German settlements.
+North of El Salvador, specifically what is now north of Metapan and Chalatenango, existed German settlements.

 The Usulutan department was the area with the greatest presence of Germans in El Salvador.
 The Germans started arriving in the early 1900s and settled down to produce coffee.

 The book, “The Population of El Salvador”, by Rodolfo Barón Castro, published in 1942, shows one of the first Statistical Census published by the Central Office of Migration in 1937; there it indicated that the four largest groups of immigrants in El Salvador, at that time, were made up of Spaniards, Palestinians, Italians and Germans.
-Germans arrived in the country in the early 1900s and, along with Italians, French and other Europeans, helped develop roads, build the Port of Puerto El Triunfo.
+Germans arrived in the country in the early 1900s and, along with Italians, French and other Europeans, helped develop roads and build the Port of El Triunfo.

 In addition, from the municipality of Berlín, Usulután there was a direct route to reach Puerto El Triunfo; an ideal route to transport the merchandise they produced and to obtain work materials.